ajksharma/resume/Readme.md

     from :feb, 1987
     # Oh, btw, :present uses Time.now
     to   :present
-    summarize 'Workin with Al Gore'
+    summarize 'Working with Al Gore.'
-    tech 'Like note, just an alias, usually used for technology used in the project' tech 'Enthusiasm' end
+    tech 'Like note, just an alias, usually used for technology used in the project.' tech 'Enthusiasm' end
 ```